aleph2c/ldea/README.md

 ```

-Install ansible on the machine you will be deploying from
+Install ansible on the machine you will be deploying from:

 ```
 python3 -m venv venv